audiolabs/APSRR-2016/Ssenyonga-Huang/report.md

 ## Reproducible research study

+The algorithms used were easily reproducible, as were the results needed for evaluation plotting.

+I struggled more with using git and terminal than I did with the code.

 ### Reproducibility of the algorithm
 - Is the algorithm described in sufficient detail?
 1
 - Are exact parameter values given?
 0.5